[6] The False Prophet of Common Sense

 - Bureaucracies, rules, and red tape impede organizational efficiency

 I then inform the students that research has found all of these claims to be wrong, or at least found important instances in which they do not hold true.
-Part of why the class is so fun to teach is that it gives me the opportunity to correct my students’ flawed common sense by shining the bright light of evidence into the dark gaps of their erroneous beliefs.
-The class is structured around exploring the false beliefs that people bring to the practice of management, and how these beliefs get in the way of being maximally effective in their jobs.
+Part of why the class is so fun to teach is that it gives me the opportunity to correct my students' flawed common sense by shining the bright light of evidence into the dark gaps of their erroneous beliefs.

 Many false beliefs survive because we never manage to collect the evidence necessary to test them.
 And there are many things for which common sense presents a compelling explanation that is just plain wrong.
 For example, when the germ theory of disease was first proposed by Girolamo Fracastoro in 1546, it was dismissed as implausible.
 Who would believe that things so minuscule could have such momentous effects?
 Evil spirits seemed a more plausible explanation for disease.
 Indeed, when the bubonic plague was sweeping through Europe in the 14th century, people suspected cats, whose secretive ways seemed to imply magical powers, and perhaps even demonic agency.
 In an attempt to banish the evil spirits infecting them, Europeans killed cats in large numbers.
-In fact, it was rats and the fleas that inhabited them that were the carriers of the virus that caused the bubonic plague in humans.
+In fact, it was rats and the fleas that inhabited them that were the carriers of the plague.
 Without the cats to keep the rats under control, the plague ran rampant.

 Pope Clement VI issued a papal edict in 1348 in which he called the plague a "pestilence with which God is affecting the Christian people."
-The European physicians offered common-sense advice on how to avoid the plague.
-First, they advised people to avoid exercise and bathing.
-Wearing religious talismans and uttering prayers and incantations were also recommended.
-Because they believed that diseases like the plague were spread by bad air, they also recommended that people burn incense and carry flowers.
+The European physicians offered common-sense advice on how to avoid it: avoid exercise and bathing; wear religious talismans; burn incense and carry flowers; smell strong odors to overcome the plague vapors.
+It took hundreds of years and the accumulation of overwhelming scientific evidence before the germ theory was generally accepted.

-Likewise, the evidence that the earth orbited the sun was once so at odds with common sense, it took a long time to dispel the belief that the opposite was true.
+Likewise, the evidence that the earth orbited the sun was once so at odds with common sense that it took a long time to dispel the belief that the opposite was true.
 Our confidence in ourselves and in the correctness of our opinions is often driven by the sense that what we believe is simply common sense.
 But in reality, common sense imbues our opinions with a false confidence that can be a powerful impediment to grasping and accepting the truth.
+Science has cut down common sense again and again as a tool for understanding both the natural and social worlds.
+Common sense is terrible at predicting important phenomena, such as who will make the better employee, where the stock market is headed, and whether a new product will sell.

 References

-Karau, S. J. & Williams, K. D. Social loafing: A meta-analytic review and theoretical integration.
+- S. J. Karau and K. D. Williams, "Social loafing: A meta-analytic review and theoretical integration."
 J. Pers.
 Soc.
 Psychol.
 65, 681–706 (1993).